inkline/inkline/packages/inkline3/src/components/INumberInput/docs/en.md

 <example :component="examples.INumberInputClearableExample" :html="examples.INumberInputClearableExampleHTML" :js="examples.INumberInputClearableExampleJS"></example>

 ### Prefix and Suffix
 Inkline allows you to easily add a prefix or suffix to your number inputs.
-Using prefixes and suffixes you can, indicate your number input type using an icon or text.
+Using prefixes and suffixes you can, for example, indicate your number input type using an icon or text.

 <example :component="examples.INumberInputPrefixSuffixExample" :html="examples.INumberInputPrefixSuffixExampleHTML" :js="examples.INumberInputPrefixSuffixExampleJS"></example>